Data Security Posture Management (DSPM)

 Compliance mapping

-Classified data, exposure, and residency map to regulatory obligations — GDPR (art32 and residency), HIPAA (164.312 encryption/access), PCI (req3 stored cardholder data), and CCPA — producing dspm.compliance-<framework> findings and a data-inventory report that lists sensitive stores, locations, classes, and residency per framework.
+Classified data, exposure, and residency map to regulatory obligations — GDPR (encryption and residency), HIPAA (encryption and access controls), PCI (stored cardholder data), and CCPA — producing compliance findings and a data-inventory report that lists sensitive stores, locations, classes, and residency per framework.

 Findings produced

-Findings record the data category, the asset and location, and the redacted snippet, flowing into the unified findings model discriminated as dspm, tenant/org-scoped end to end.
-Rule IDs name the pillar that fired:
+Findings record the data category, the asset and location, and the redacted snippet, flowing into the unified findings model as data-security findings, tenant/org-scoped end to end.
+Each finding names what fired:

 Because DSPM findings reveal where crown jewels sit and who can reach them, they are held under elevated access control — tighter than normal findings — and every read is audited.